daveanthonyc/DC-Design-System/README.md

 - Integrate Storybook
 - Integrate CSS in JS
 - Develop components in React/Ts
-- Define API for components (look to Storybook, MUI, AGS for inspiration)
+- Define API for components (look to Storybook, MUI, AGS design systems for inspiration)
 - Add documentation for components
 - Test components
 - Publish to npm